Francis Marion Snow: Investigation

-After arriving at the cellar, investigators quickly determined that the murder didn't happen at the farmhouse due to the lack of blood at the crime scene.
+After arriving at the cellar, investigators quickly determined that the murder did not happen at the farmhouse due to the lack of blood at the crime scene.
 They also determined that the decapitation wasn't the cause of death.
 The authorities theorized that the death may have resulted from the knife wound found under the chin, or from a bludgeoning.
 The police also realized that the murderer was likely familiar with the area, because there were three other abandoned homes nearby, but the one the murderer hid the severed head in was the only one with a basement.

-The investigators couldn't identify the head, so they put it on display at a local morgue in the hopes that someone would recognize it.
+The investigators could not identify the head, so they put it on display at a local morgue in the hopes that someone would recognize it.
 An estimated 6,000 to 7,000 people viewed the head, nicknamed "the pretty boy" before it was identified as Bernard Connally by a woman named Ida Gristy.

-After the identification of the head, Francis Marion Snow was questioned at his home by sheriff David Medicus Hassler.
+After the identification of the head, Francis Marion Snow was questioned at his home by Sheriff David Medicus Hassler.
 Snow claimed that Maggie Snow, Samantha Olds, and Bernard Connally left home to visit Waco, Texas on November 27.
 However, Snow soon became a suspect in the murders after Sheriff Hassler and Stewart Stanley, a Texas ranger, noticed inconsistencies in Snow's story, so he was taken into custody for additional questioning.
-In order to prevent locals from lynching him, snow was kept in the Tarrent County jail in Fort Worth for his own protection.
+In order to prevent locals from lynching him, Snow was kept in the Tarrent County jail in Fort Worth for his own protection.

 Authorities quickly secured a search warrant to investigate Snow's farm.
 In his wagon, they discovered dry blood and the Winchester rifle used to kill Bernard Connally.
 In the fireplace, they found the ashes and bone fragments of Maggie Snow and Samantha Olds.
 They also found an axe with dry blood on it.

 Francis Snow confessed to the murder of Bernard Connally on December 11, 1925.
 Accompanied by the sheriff, the deputy, two rangers, district attorney Samuel Morris Russell, and officers of Fort Worth, Snow walked to where the rest of his stepson's remains were, sixteen miles away from where the head was found.
 While standing over the body, Snow also confessed to the murders of his wife and mother-in-law.